Louse Creek (Tennessee)

 Louse Creek is a stream in Lincoln County, Tennessee, in the United States.
+It is a tributary to East Fork Mulberry Creek.

 Accounts on why the creek was so named differ.
-Some believe someone said the creek was lousy, while others believe a local child had head lice.
+Some believe a War of 1812 officer said the creek's muddy waters were "lousy" for his horses to drink, while others attribute it to a local child's case of head lice.